minsuk-jang/ImagePicker/README.md

 ### Slot APIs
 The library provides two powerful slot APIs for customizing the album bar and preview bar.<br>
-Each slot gives access to scoped data as show below:
+Each slot gives access to scoped data as showㅜ below:

 ```kotlin
 @Stable